WHO WE ARE

 Vice Chair/Vice President

-David Ramsdell is a general contractor serving his first term as Vice Chair and is volunteering on the Building and Site Selection committee.
+David Ramsdell is a general contractor serving his first term as Vice Chair and is volunteering on the Building and Site Selection and Resource Development committees.
 A disabled veteran, he and his wife Cassandra have eight children.
-In his spare time, David volunteers his time in the community, building on his property, and gardening.
+In his spare time, David volunteers in the community, building on his property, and gardening.

 Arlene Pavlisick is serving her second three-year term as secretary.
 She is an executive assistant and project manager with the Oregon Department of Corrections.
 Arlene serves on the Partner Family Selection committee and enjoys singing with the Lebanon Community Chorus, gardening, and writing.
 An active member of Christ Community Lutheran Church, she serves on the education and mission committees, teaches children's church, and serves as a church elder.

-Bill Pavlisick is a general contractor that began his association with our affiliate in that capacity in 2008 and currently serves on the Site Selection and Building committee.
-A retired highway maintenance supervisor for the state of Colorado, Bill previously served on our board and was Board President from 2010-2011.
+Bill Pavlisick is a returning board member that began his association in that capacity with our affiliate in 2008.
+A general contractor and retired highway maintenance supervisor for the state of Colorado, he currently serves on the Site Selection and Building committee.
+Bill previously served as Board President from 2010-2011.

 Non Proselytizing Policy